kgstorm/Balboa-GS100-with-VL260-topside/README.md

 ## PCB and Project Box Fabrication

 The PCB and Project Box files are located in the Production directory.
 I used JLCPCB to order the PCBs.
 You should be able to easily order your own PCBs from that website with the provided files.
+If you use this PCB, I recommend using an ESP32 Devkit V1.

 ---